 100 grams of powdered sugar in spoons.
-The volume of a tablespoon in ml.
-A teaspoon of sugar: calories
+Volume of a tablespoon in ml.
+A teaspoon of sugar: calorie content

 How to measure 100 grams of sugar is often of interest to young women.
-Accurate kitchen scales, a measuring cup or a special spoon may not always be at hand.
+You may not always have an accurate kitchen scale, measuring cup or special spoon at hand.

 An experienced housewife can easily determine the weight of any product using tea, dessert or tablespoons, because the final taste and appearance of the dish largely depends on the accuracy of the measurement.

-The first method that gives the most accurate result is to measure the mass of products using a kitchen scale.
-In this case, it is desirable to take into account the weight of the container itself, in which the measurement is carried out, and the error of the device.
+The first method, which gives the most accurate result, is to measure the mass of food using a kitchen scale.
+In this case, it is advisable to take into account the weight of the container itself in which the measurement is carried out and the error of the device.

 As for sugar, it should be dry, crumbly and free of impurities.
-Also in everyday life, measurements are often used using a measuring cup with notches.
-Its advantage is that the labels are designed for different types of products, which makes it easy to weigh flour, salt or liquid.
+Also in everyday life, measurements made using a measuring cup with notches are often used.
+Its advantage is that the tags are designed for different types of products, which makes it easy to weigh flour, salt or liquid.

-The pinnacle of culinary art is the determination of the number of components using an ordinary spoon.
-This method seems simple only at first glance, because all such devices can have a different volume, and the properties of the weighed products sometimes differ radically from each other.
-The advantage of the method lies in its accessibility: in any kitchen, spoons are always in abundance.
+The pinnacle of culinary art is considered to be determining the quantity of ingredients using an ordinary spoon.
+This method seems simple only at first glance, because all such devices can have different volumes, and the properties of the weighed products are sometimes radically different from each other.
+The advantage of the method is its accessibility: in any kitchen there are always spoons in abundance.

-The last way is to measure weight or volume with an ordinary glass.
-Currently, this method causes a lot of confusion, because everyone has different capacities.
+The last method is to measure weight or volume with a regular glass.
+Currently, this method causes a lot of misunderstandings, because everyone’s containers are different.

 Standard containers

-One faceted glass, filled to the brim, contains exactly 200 g of sugar.
-Accordingly, to obtain one hundred grams, it is necessary to measure half the container.
-Tea, dessert and tablespoons contain a different amount of the component, depending on the height of the slide or mound of sugar.
+One faceted glass filled to the top contains exactly 200 g of sugar.
+Accordingly, to obtain one hundred grams it is necessary to measure half the container.
+Teaspoons, dessert spoons and tablespoons contain different amounts of the component, depending on the height of the mound or mound of sugar.

-To get the latter, you need to scoop up a full spoon and shake it so that the sugar in it can be carried across the entire table on an outstretched hand and not scattered.
-A full heaped spoon is the maximum amount of bulk product with the most stable shape.
+To obtain the latter, you need to scoop up a spoonful and shake it so that the sugar in it can be carried across the entire table at arm's length and not spilled.
+A full heaped spoon is the maximum amount of free-flowing product with the most stable shape.

 Measuring substances with spoons and glasses